My Favourite Game: Critical reception

 Chuck Taylor of Billboard wrote, "This first single from the Swedish outfit's upcoming fourth studio album, "Gran Turismo", is already gaining ground in the U.K. and looks poised to find favor stateside, first at modern rock, then adult top 40 and triple-A. Don't expect the cutesy overtones of "Lovefool"; this track is consistent with the band's more typical rock-fueled roots.
 Led by a pumped electric guitar hook, fuzzy bass, and a distinctive, pleading vocal from lead singer Nina Persson, the song effuses an overall groovy vibe that should help its crossover to the mainstream side.
 This record does take a couple spins to get the overall feel, but it's worth the ride once you give it a whirl around the block."

 Chart performance

-Worldwide, "My Favourite Game" was the most commercially successful single from Gran Turismo.
-Peaking at number sixteen in America, it became the album's only single and the band's second single to enter the Billboard Modern Rock Tracks since their breakthrough hit, Lovefool that peaked at number nine.

-In Sweden, it debuted at number twenty-one on the Swedish Top 100 Singles Chart and peaked at number three in November 1998.
-It spent at total of eighteen weeks in the chart.
+In Sweden, "My Favourite Game" debuted at number 21 on the Hitlistan chart and peaked at number three in November 1998.
+It spent a total of 18 weeks in the chart.
 In the United Kingdom, it debuted and peaked at number 14 on the UK Singles Chart.
+On the US Billboard Modern Rock Tracks chart, it became the album's only single and the band's second single to chart, peaking at number 16.